Skip to main content

 Since 2016, the LBMC is member of the federation fo research in engineering (IngeLYSE) and joined the academic members of the Carnot Institute Engieering@Lyon, in January 2021.

-Among its flagship projects, the LBMC coordinated the european project PIPER(FP7), is abdomen center of expertise for the worldwide project GHBMC since 2008, coordinates the national project ENA (autonomous shuttle).
-The LBMC is involved in the Virtual Physiological Human Institute (VPH) and the BOHNESnetwork.
+Among its flagship projects, the LBMC coordinate the Chaire industrielle ANR HBM4SEAT on seat comfort, is abdomen center of expertise for the worldwide project GHBMC since 2008, et coordinate the national project PEPR Santé numérique INSIDE on digital twins for post-operative monitoring of implanted knee.
+The LBMC is involved in the Virtual Physiological Human Institute (VPH) and the BOHNES network

 Since 2017, LBMC's quality approach has been extended to all activities.